adobe/log-parser/README.md

 ```

 ## Extracting Data from Logs
+By default, the Log-Parser will generate a standardized key-value extraction of the log you generate.
+All values are then stored as Strings.
+For more advanced transformations we suggest you write your own Log SDK.
+We will describe each in detail in this chapter.

 ### Using the Standard Method
-By default each entry for your lag parsing will be stored as a Generic entry.
+By default, each entry for your lag parsing will be stored as a Generic entry.
 This means that all values will be stored as Strings.
 Each entry will have a :
 - Key
 - A set of values
-- The frequence of the key as found in the logs
+- The frequency of the key as found in the logs

-### Using the SDK
+### Using the Log-Parser as an SDK
 Using the log parser as an SDK allow you to define your own transformations and also to override many of the behaviors.
+By fefault we can look at the SDK mode as a second parsing, where we first parse the logs using the generic ParseDefinitions, and then a second treatment is performed with the SDK you write.

+Typical use cases are:
+* Transformation of parts of the parsed log data into non-string types.
+* Additional parsing of the parsed data.

 #### Writing your own SDK
 In order to use this feature you need to define a class that extends the class StdLogEntry.

 You will often want to transform the parsed information into a more manageable object by defining your own fields in the SDK class.

+In the project we have two examples of SDKs (under `src/test/java``:
+* `com.adobe.campaign.tests.logparser.data.SDKCaseSTD` where we perform additional parsing of the log data.
+* `com.adobe.campaign.tests.logparser.data.SDKCase2` where we transform the time into a date object.

 ##### Declaring a Default and Copy Constructor
 You will need to declare a default constructor and a copy constructor.
 The copy constructor will allow you to copy the values from one object to another.